boazbk/tcs/lec_09_godel.md

 Alas, it turns out the results we've seen dealt a devastating blow to this program, as was shown by Kurt Gödel in 1931:

 > # {.theorem title="Gödel's Incompleteness Theorem: first version, informal version" #godethmtakeone}
-There is a mathematical statement that is _true_ but is not _provable_.
+For every sound proof system for sufficiently rich mathematical statements, there is a mathematical statement that is _true_ but is not _provable_.

 Before proving [godethmtakeone](){.ref}, we need to specify what does it mean to be "provable" (and  even formally define the notion of a "mathematical statement").